-62. Notes the Strategic Plans of the Court, the Office of the Prosecutor and the Registry for the period 2019-2021 and also notes that the Strategic Plans benefit from the views and comments States Parties make in the dialogue with the Court, the Office of the Prosecutor and the Registry;
+67. Notes the Strategic Plans of the Court, the Office of the Prosecutor and the Registry for the period 2019-2021 and of the Trust Fund for Victims for the period 2020-2021 and also notes that the Strategic Plans benefit from the views and comments States Parties make in the dialogue with the Court, the Office of the Prosecutor, the Registry and the Trust Fund for Victims;

-63. Notes with appreciation the continued efforts undertaken by the Registrar to mitigate the risks faced by the Court in relation to its field offices and to enhance the Court's field operations with a view to increasing their efficiency and visibility and encourages the Court to continue to optimize its field offices and activities in close cooperation with the United Nations, as appropriate, in order to ensure the Court's continued relevance and impact in States in which it carries out its work;

-64. Welcomes the on-going efforts undertaken by the Court to improve its use of alternative sources of information and evidence as well as its capacities to this end, including in the field of financial investigations, encourages the Court to continue these efforts and notes the importance of providing the Court with the appropriate means for this purpose;

-65. Recognizes the important work done by the field-based staff of the Court in difficult and complex environments and expresses its appreciation for their dedication to the mission of the Court;

-66. Emphasizes the need for the Court to continue to improve and adapt outreach activities with a view to further developing and implementing effectively and efficiently the Strategic Plan for Outreach in affected countries, including, where appropriate, by early outreach from the outset of the Court's involvement, including during the preliminary examination stage;

-67. Recalls that the issues of public information and communication about the Court and its activities constitute a shared responsibility of the Court and States Parties, while acknowledging the significant contribution of other stakeholders to developing a coordinated and comprehensive approach;
+- 68. Notes with appreciation the continued efforts undertaken by the Registrar to mitigate the risks faced by the Court in relation to its field offices and to enhance the Court's field operations with a view to increasing their efficiency and visibility and encourages the Court to continue to optimize its field offices and activities in close cooperation with the United Nations, as appropriate, in order to ensure the Court's continued relevance and impact in States in which it carries out its work; - 69.
+Welcomes the on-going efforts undertaken by the Court to improve its use of alternative sources of information and evidence as well as its capacities to this end, including in the field of financial investigations, encourages the Court to continue these efforts and notes the importance of providing the Court with the appropriate means for this purpose; - 70.
+Recognizes the important work done by the field-based staff of the Court in difficult and complex environments and expresses its appreciation for their dedication to the mission of the Court; - 71.
+Emphasizes the need for the Court to continue to improve and adapt outreach activities with a view to further developing and implementing effectively and efficiently the Strategic Plan for Outreach17 in affected countries, including, where appropriate, by early outreach from the outset of the Court's involvement, including during the preliminary examination stage; - 72.
+Recalls that the issues of public information and communication about the Court and its activities constitute a shared responsibility of the Court and States Parties, while acknowledging the significant contribution of other stakeholders to developing a coordinated and comprehensive approach;